 SADC Protocol on Trade – Namibia is a member of the Southern African Development Community (SADC).
 This agreement was concluded in 1999.

-SACU-Mercosur Preferential Trade Agreement - This agreement was signed in December 2004.
+SACU-Mercosur Preferential Trade Agreement – This agreement was signed in December 2004.
 Namibia ratified the agreement in 2012 and the agreement entered into force in 2016.
-The Mercusor members are Argentina, Brazil, Paraguay and Uruguay.
-SACU website: www.sacu.int.
+The Mercosur members are Argentina, Brazil, Paraguay and Uruguay.
+SACU website: https://www.sacu.int/.

-SADC - The Southern African Development Community (SADC) aspires to create an integrated regional economic bloc among member states Namibia, Angola, Botswana, the Democratic Republic of Congo, Lesotho, Malawi, Mauritius, Mozambique, South Africa, ESwatini, Tanzania, Zambia, and Zimbabwe.
+SADC Free Trade Agreement - The Southern African Development Community (SADC) aspires to create an integrated regional economic bloc among member states Namibia, Angola, Botswana, the Democratic Republic of Congo, Lesotho, Malawi, Mauritius, Mozambique, South Africa, ESwatini, Tanzania, Zambia, and Zimbabwe.
 SADC has a population of over 190 million people.
 The SADC FTA was launched by 12 countries out of 14 SADC members (excluding Angola and DRC) in 2008.
-For more information about SADC, visit: www.sadc.int.
+For more information about SADC, visit: https://www.sadc.int/.

-SADC EPA Group – In June 2016, six SADC member countries – Botswana, Lesotho, Mozambique, Namibia, South Africa, and ESwatini – signed an Economic Partnership Agreement (EPA) with the European Union. http://ec.europa.eu/trade/policy/countries-and-regions/regions/sadc/.
+SADC Economic Partnership Agreement – In June 2016, six SADC member countries – Botswana, Lesotho, Mozambique, Namibia, South Africa, and ESwatini – signed an Economic Partnership Agreement (EPA) with the European Union. https://ec.europa.eu/trade/policy/countries-and-regions/regions/sadc/.

 Namibia also has bilateral agreements with Angola, Tunisia, Zimbabwe, Cuba, Ghana, India, Malaysia, and Russia.